Paris-Lima in the 1930s

 A co-publication by the musée du quai Branly/ Flammarion

-Natalia Majluf has been head curator of the Museo d'Arte de Lima, in Peru, since 2001 and is an acknowledged expert in the art of South America in the 19th and 20th centuries, and especially in the work of Elena Izcue.
+Natalia Majluf has been head curator of the Museo d'Arte de Lima, in Peru, since 2001 and is an acknowledged expert in 19th and 20th century art of South America and particularly in the work of Elena Izcue.